mattrglobal/oidc-client-bound-assertions-spec/spec.md

 ## Example

 The credential request follows [OpenID Connect Core 1.0](https://openid.net/specs/openid-connect-core-1_0.html) including the required, but modified usage of the `request` parameter.
+The syntax around requesting claims to feature in the resulting credential is defined in [Section 5.5 of OpenID Connect Core 1.0](https://openid.net/specs/openid-connect-core-1_0.html#ClaimsParameter) with the addition of the new top level member of `credential`.

 A non-normative example of the Authorization request.